craftingcity/The-Known-World/Game Notes/Prenotes/'24/Prenotes July 20 24.md

 As Blurfurmgur and Betsy waddle out and away from you, you return to rest.
 Hours pass.
 You eat a berry, and you drink a gallon of water.

 It's time to go home.
+Back the way you came?

 ### What does the World Know?
 We're going back!